Geraldo Alves (footballer, born 1980): AEK Athens

 On 5 June 2007, Alves signed a three-year deal worth €1.3 million with AEK Athens FC, where younger brother Bruno had previously played, loaned by FC Porto.
 In a 20 September UEFA Cup match against FC Red Bull Salzburg, he scored his first goal for the side in a 3–0 home win (3–1 on aggregate).

 A starter in his debut season, Alves lost his spot in 2008–09 to Swedish international Daniel Majstorović.

-Later career
+Romania

 On 5 July 2010, Alves joined FC Steaua București on a free transfer, signing a two-year contract.
 He made his Liga I debut on the 25th, against FC Universitatea Cluj.

-Alves netted his first two official goals for Steaua on 5 April 2011, in a 5–0 home defeat of FC Unirea Urziceni in the league, with his team eventually ranking fifth and qualifying to the Europa League.
+Alves netted his first two official goals for Steaua on 5 April 2011, in a 5–0 home defeat of FC Unirea Urziceni in the league, with his team eventually ranking fifth and qualifying for the Europa League.
 In June 2012, he was released by the club due to his high salary.

 On 18 August 2012, Alves agreed to stay in Romania, penning a two-year deal with FC Petrolul Ploiești.
 He eventually gained team captaincy.

 On 3 September 2017, the 36-year-old Alves announced his retirement from professional football.